 Now, whichever way you take, that way is what is RIGHT FOR YOU.
 You will decide on a responsible decision that fits your circumstance (all up to you!)

 Many wedding websites help you track spending, and they are all great, but you have to keep in mind that all of us have different financial set-ups and approaches, so when it comes to your wedding, having a “custom working” spreadsheet is good.

 When planning a wedding, creating your own spreadsheet is essential; you can add dates for when money will be coming in and when money will be paid out.
 A “custom working” spreadsheet can also include interest rates to pay using your credit card.
 Just a more customized approach to cater to your circumstance/situation.

-If you’ve read our post about “things you need to know when you’re not hiring a wedding planner“, you might have read that we mentioned that you always have an option to reverse engineer things (like mentioned earlier as well! see above budget tips!).
+If you’ve read our post about “things you need to know when you’re not hiring a wedding planner“, you might have read that we mentioned that you always have the option to reverse engineer things (like mentioned earlier as well! see above budget tips!).

 Do: Consider Safety Protocols